Jamoneed/Cpython-s-Jit-Compiler-Fuzzing/README.md

 - `gh144681_crash.py` — minimized reproducer for gh-144681, confirmed to crash on CPython 3.15.0a6+ (commit 6908372fb81) and pass cleanly on 3.15.0a7+ (commit c32e264227b)
 - `lowmem_setup.tar.gz` — complete low-memory stress testing framework including `fail_mmap.c`, `fail_malloc.c`, `harness.py`, and all 11 phase runner scripts

-## Compatibility Fixes
+## Compatibility Changes

-Four bugs in lafleur prevented it from working on CPython 3.15.
-All were diagnosed and fixed during this campaign:
+Four compatibility issues in lafleur prevented it from working on CPython 3.15.
+All were diagnosed and resolved during this campaign:

 1. **UOP regex** — CPython 3.15 appends register suffixes to optimized UOP names.
 Fixed in `coverage.py` line 45.
 2. **Missing UOP names** — Four new UOP names in CPython 3.15 were absent from lafleur's known set.
 Fixed in `uop_names.py`.